conda-archive/conda-recipes/qt5/notes.md

 - pcre-devel
 - mesa-libEGL

+## Notes concerning CentOS 6

+To install all dependencies, simply run:
+- sudo yum install git gcc-g++ *mesa*

+All mesa packages are installed, and it turns out the requirements for mesa are the same as the requirements for Qt5 on X11.

 ## Notes concerning OS X

 - I found it necessary to uninstall the qt4-mac macports package.
 Qt5 was